RESUME

 Western Australian Turf Club (Perth Racing)

-The Western Australian Turf Club, trading as Perth Racing, is Western Australia’s metropolitan home of thoroughbred racing.
-Formed in 1852, it runs two venues, Ascot Racecourse and Belmont Park, hosts more than 90 meetings a season and provides year-round action in Perth’s city area.
+The Western Australian Turf Club is WA’s metropolitan home of thoroughbred racing, operates two Perth venues – Ascot Racecourse and Belmont Park – and hosts more than 90 meetings a season.

-• Reimagined its spring and autumn carnivals, including the world’s original thoroughbred racing festival that featured a Group One race worth at least $1 million on three consecutive Saturdays – the Railway Stakes, the Winterbottom Stakes and the Kingston Town Classic.
+- Reimagined its spring and autumn carnivals, notably creating the world’s original thoroughbred racing festival that featured a Group One race worth at least $1 million on three consecutive Saturdays – Railway Stakes, Winterbottom Stakes and Kingston Town Classic.

-• Conceived its unique Equine All Stars Incentive Scheme, which subsidised the travel costs associated with interstate- and overseas-based gallopers competing in The Masters in the spring and resulted in four consecutive years of record-breaking nominations, visitors and runners.
+- Devised its game-changing Equine All Stars Incentive Scheme, which alleviated the substantial expenses associated with interstate- and overseas-based horses competing in The Masters and resulted in four straight years of record-breaking nominations, visitors, runners and profits.

-• Supersized its TABtouch affiliate income by more than 1,400 per cent over four years, proposing, negotiating and executing a landmark agreement between Racing and Wagering Western Australia and clubs that benefitted affiliates by a seven-figure sum annually.
+- Increased its TABtouch affiliate wagering income by more than 1,400 per cent, proposing, negotiating and executing a landmark agreement between Racing and Wagering Western Australia and all the state’s clubs, which benefitted the latter by seven figures annually.

 2013-2016